 - Does the pressure gauge show the correct pressure?

-You can find a fire extinguisher inspection near Buford and Lawrenceville here with us at Safe-T Fire Protection, where we work diligently to ensure your business is safe.
-The inspection will include a thorough examination of all the parts of your fire extinguisher.
-Our trained professionals are also ready to tackle any repairs that need to be made.
+A Safe-T Fire inspection will include a thorough examination of all the parts of your fire extinguisher.
+Our trained professionals can recommend products, and are also ready to tackle any repairs that need to be made.
 Our fire extinguisher services span a wide range of areas.
 We install kitchen fire extinguishers, dry powder fire extinguishers, wall-mounted fire extinguishers, foam fire extinguishers, portable fire extinguishers, and wet chemical fire extinguishers.

 Types of Fire Extinguishers

 There are a few different types of fire extinguishers, which use various substances to tackle the chemical reaction taking place in the fire.
 It’s important to use the correct fire extinguisher.
 Here are six types of fire extinguishers:

 - ABC Powder: Sprays a chemical powder to suffocate the fire, which can be used for class A, B, and C fires.